nexudx/iRacing-AudioSwitch/README.md

 ## Installation

-1. Download the entire project folder
+1. Download the entire project folder.
 2. Ensure PowerShell script execution is allowed:
    ```powershell
    Set-ExecutionPolicy -ExecutionPolicy RemoteSigned -Scope CurrentUser
    ```
-3. The required AudioDeviceCmdlets module will be installed automatically on first launch
+3. The required AudioDeviceCmdlets module will be installed automatically on first launch.

 ## First-Time Setup

-1. Start the script `ir-audio-switch.ps1`
+1. Start the script `ir-audio-switch.ps1`.
 2. On first run, you will be prompted to:
-   - Select your default audio device
+   - Select your default audio device.
-   - Select your VR audio device
+   - Select your VR audio device.
-3. The selection is automatically saved
+3. The selection is automatically saved.

 ## Usage